popany/notes/java/lib/antlr/tutorial/tomassetti/The_ANTLR_Mega_Tutorial.md

     element     : (content | tag) ;
     tag         : '[' ID attribute? ']' element* '[' '/' ID ']' ;

 On the first line we define a `parser grammar`.
-Since the tokens we need are defined in the `lexer grammar`, we need to use an option to say to ANTLR where it can find them.
+Since the tokens we need are defined in the `lexer grammar`, we need to use an **option** to say to ANTLR where it can find them.
 This is not necessary in combined grammars, since the tokens are defined in the same file.

-There are many other options available, in the [documentation](https://github.com/antlr/antlr4/blob/master/doc/options.md).
+There are many other **options** available, in the [documentation](https://github.com/antlr/antlr4/blob/master/doc/options.md).

 There is almost nothing else to add, except that we define a **content** rule so that we can manage more easily the text that we find later in the program.

-I just want to say that, as you can see, we don’t need to explicitly use the tokens every time (e.g., SLASH), but instead we can use the corresponding text (e.g., ‘/’).[
+I just want to say that, as you can see, **we don’t need to explicitly** use the tokens every time (e.g., SLASH), but instead we can use the corresponding text (e.g., ‘/’).[

-ANTLR will automatically transform the text in the corresponding token, but this can happen only if they are already defined.
+ANTLR will **automatically transform** the text in the corresponding token, but this **can happen only if they are already defined**.
 In short, it is as if we had written:

     tag : OPEN ID attribute?
 CLOSE element* OPEN SLASH ID CLOSE ;

-But we could not have used the implicit way, if we hadn’t already explicitly defined them in the lexer grammar.
-Another way to look at this is: when we define a combined grammar, ANTLR defines for us all the tokens that we have not explicitly defined ourselves.
-When we need to use a separate lexer and a parser grammar, we have to define explicitly every token ourselves.
-Once we have done that, we can use them in every way we want.
+**But we could not have used the implicit way, if we hadn’t already explicitly defined them in the lexer grammar**.
+Another way to look at this is: when we define a combined grammar, ANTLR defines for us all the tokens that we have not explicitly defined ourselves. **When we need to use a separate lexer and a parser grammar, we have to define explicitly every token ourselves.
+Once we have done that, we can use them in every way we want**.

 Before moving to actual Java code, let’s see the AST for a sample input.